molochdao/handbook/reallyboringguild-member-policies/contributing-to-rbg/roles.md

 This circle is focused on growing MolochDAO and spreading the gospel of our left-hand path.
 Marketeers keep communications flowing and are dedicated to engaging with the wider community of DAOs through community events, podcasts, newsletters, and social media.

-Visionaries
+**Visionaries**

 Do you dream of the Ethereum world computer?
-Are you obsessed with ruminating upon the ethical comportments of crypto radicals and DAOists?
+Are you obsessed with ruminating upon the ethical compartments of crypto radicals and DAOists?
 Do you have some profound thoughts on how humanity can unfuck our imagination to stop our incessant race to the bottom, successfully coordinate beyond these multipolar traps, and prevent our values from being thrown under the bus?
 We would like to hear from you!